 In case your phone or computer didn’t come with a voice memo app, or you’re after something with a few more features, here are some alternatives that are worth considering.

-Currently macOS doesn't come with a voice memo app.
-That's set to change with Mojave.
-In the meantime, here are two apps that work well:
+Currently, macOS doesn’t come with a voice memo app.
+In the meantime, here is an app that works well:

 I like the look of iScream.
 It’s free, and does the basics well, including recording on a single click to a Dock icon.
 Quick Voice is a good alternative if you’re after a few more features.